A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds

 \subsubsection{Novelty Monitors}

-\paragraph{Unknown Objects and Entities} This monitor encodes an expectation that all observed entities processed by the state inference module are known i.e., they are of a type that is encoded in the agent's planning model.
-If an object appears in the environment whose type cannot be recognized or is not in the agent's planning model, the monitor flags existence of novelty.
-In some domains this monitor is binary: either a new type has been observed or not.
-This is the case in PogoStick domain, where the Polycraft environment provides the type of each object which can be matched against a type inventory.
-In domains with visual input, such as ScienceBirds, the recognition model is leveraged.
-The recognition model (\ref{sec:base-agent}) has been trained for near-perfect performance in canonical cases - i.e, it can categorize objects with high confidence (prediction probability $\geq threshold_c$).
+Novelty monitors are a set of components that maintain explicit expectations about various aspects of agent behavior in the environment.
+They capture violations of those expectations which are processed by further downstream reasoning.
+Monitors are dedicated to different parts in the base agent reasoning cycle and are implemented using diverse computational techniques. \paragraph{Unknown Objects and Entities} This monitor encodes an expectation that all observed entities processed by the state inference module are \emph{known} i.e., they are of a type that is encoded in the agent's domain ontology and its planning model.
+A recognition model $R$ processes input observations and maps them to known entities.
+If an object appears in the environment whose type cannot be recognized using the recognition model or is not in the agent's planning model, the monitor flags the existence of novelty.
+In some domains the recognition model is trivial and this monitor is a binary operation: either a new entity type has been observed or not.
+This is the case in the PogoStick domain, where the Polycraft environment provides the type of each object which can be matched against a type inventory.
+In domains with visual input, such as ScienceBirds, a more nuanced recognition model is leveraged.
+The recognition model (Section \ref{sec:base-agent}) has been trained for near-perfect performance in canonical cases - i.e., it can categorize objects with high confidence (prediction probability $\geq threshold_c$).
 If the recognition model produces detections with low confidence (prediction probability $< threshold_c$), the monitor flags the likelihood of a novelty.